tapsbook/photobookSDK-iOS/Doc/template-DB.md

 Tapsbook uses its own template engine to combine page template metadata and user-generated images, text, and embellishment to render finished book pages.
 The template metadata is stored in an SQlite DB that comes with the SDK binary.
 Enterprise Account Developers can also customize their own template to be loaded into their final app (you are here means you are an enterprise account developer)

-The page template metadata is organized as a tree structure where The top level node isthemewhich creates multiple significantly different page styles.
+The page template metadata is organized as a tree structure where The top level node is theme which represents multiple page styles.
 Theme = Function of (aspect ratio type, page color tone).
 When you want to expose multiple themes to your customers, you can present a theme selection UI to your customer.
-The default theme loaded in the current SDK is theme.id=200 and it is a square book type.
+The default theme loaded in the current SDK is theme_id=200 and it is a square book type.
 The std_ratio_type value current in the default DB has the following
 ````
 TBStdPageRatio_11x8_5 = 1,
 TBStdPageRatio_10_5x8 = 2,